How do I Remove my Name from INTERPOL?

 Your life isn’t over if you find your name on INTERPOL’s Red Notice.
 You can proceed to request that your name be deleted.

 An official request for deletion is made to the Commission for Control of INTERPOL’s Files.
-The proceedings are intricate and may last longer.
-The process involves assessment of the Red Notice based on the criteria outlined in Article 83 of INTERPOL’s rules.
+This intricate process, often lengthy, involves evaluating the Red Notice against criteria in Article 83 of INTERPOL’s rules.

 How can I make a Request to Remove my name from INTERPOL?